Kharouk/EdPlatform/README.md

 2. Engagement within the platform; creating accounts, favorite videos, comments, affecting the ratings
 3. Better GRID layout and more engaging UI
 4. Have the two search boxes work in unison so that you can search for a teacher name as well as get the tags of videos associated to that teacher
-5. Search by multiple tags at a time.
+5. Search by multiple tags at a time
 6. Relationships:
    - Building a relational structure that matches videos to teacher IDs
    - having a teachers page that shows all the related videos to that teacher
-7. Building all these components that are UI focused made me realise how important it would be to have a tool like **Storybook** to help use with testing purposes and faster development.
+7. Building all these components that are UI focused made me realise how important it would be to have a tool like **Storybook** to help use with testing purposes and faster development
+8. React Native UI testing; Function testing or E2E testing

 I would also eject from using Expo so that I was dealing with essentially the native versions for both Android and IOS.
 I would then use a potential cloud storage to handle potential authentication features.